reeflective/console/README.md

 - Bind handlers to special interrupt errors (eg. `CtrlC`/`CtrlD`), per menu.

 ### Shell interface
-- Shell interface is powered by a [readline](https://github.com/reeflective/readline) instance.
+- Shell is powered by a [readline](https://github.com/reeflective/readline) instance, with full `inputrc` support and extended functionality.
 - All features of readline are supported in the console.
 It also allows the console to give:
-- Configurable bind keymaps, with live reload and sane defaults, and system-wide configuration.
+- Configurable bind keymaps, commands and options, sane defaults, and per-application configuration.
 - Out-of-the-box, advanced completions for commands, flags, positional and flag arguments.
 - Provided by readline and [carapace](https://github.com/rsteube/carapace): automatic usage & validation command/flags/args hints.
 - Syntax highlighting for commands (might be extended in the future).